 Paddle craft

-Find out how to paddle safe including safety equipment and tips, visibility, navigation lights, registration and preparing for your voyage.
+Find out how to paddle safely including safety equipment tips, visibility, navigation lights, registration and preparing for your voyage.

-Paddle craft are recreational canoes, kayaks, surf skis, inflatables or similar craft that are propelled by a person using a paddle who is on or in the craft.
+Paddle craft are canoes, kayaks, surf skis or similar craft that are propelled by a person using a paddle who is on or in it.

-Paddle craft are required to carry safety equipment in accordance with the WA marine laws.
+Paddle craft are required to carry safety equipment in accordance with WA’s marine laws.

-These requirements do not apply to surfboards and stand up paddle boards.
+These requirements do not apply to surfboards or stand up paddle boards.

 Any paddle craft that has or is fitted for a motor, including an electric motor, must be registered.